Rayshaun Hammonds: Professional career

 After going undrafted in the 2020 NBA draft, Hammonds signed with the Indiana Pacers.
 On December 18, he was waived by the Pacers.

 On January 11, 2021, Hammonds was signed by the Fort Wayne Mad Ants of the NBA G League.
 He averaged 6.1 points and 4.8 rebounds per game.
 On August 26, 2021, Hammonds signed with VEF Rīga of the LEBL.

 On July 25, 2022, Hammonds signed with the BG Göttingen of the Basketball Bundesliga.

 On July 9, 2023, Hammonds signed with the Avtodor of the VTB United League.

 On June 14, 2024, Hammonds signed with the Suwon KT Sonicboom of the Korean Basketball League (KBL) for 2024–25 season.
 On July 12, he signed with the Santeros de Aguada of Baloncesto Superior Nacional (BSN) for 2024 season.

+On June 25, 2025, Rayshaun Hammonds signed with Ulsan Hyundai Mobis Phoebus.
+He joined the team as a transfer from another Korean Basketball League (KBL) club, Suwon KT Sonicboom.

+On June 22, 2026, Hammonds signed with Wonju DB Promy.
+He joined the team as a transfer from another Korean Basketball League (KBL) club, Ulsan Hyundai Mobis Phoebus.